Wednesday, May 6, 2026

 For leaders planning their roadmap, 2026 will be shaped by three forces that constantly interact with one another: productivity, AI, and cybersecurity.
 These 2026 technology insights can help you decide where to invest time and budget.

-A few years ago, AI copilots were early features in a handful of products.
-In 2025, they became standard across design, development, content, analytics, and office tools.
+A few years ago, AI copilots were early features in a limited set of products.
+By 2025, they became more common across design, development, content, analytics, and office tools, particularly within larger organizations that had the scale and structure to support adoption.

 Several shifts now define the new baseline.